0xrafi-kaji/0xrafi-kaji/README.md

-# On a journey to become a great Smart Contract Auditor
+# Working toward becoming a top-tier Smart Contract Auditor

 Proactive Smart Contract Auditor and Web3 Security Researcher skilled in Solidity, EVM-based vulnerabilities, formal verification, and blockchain forensics.
 Experienced in bug bounty hunting, smart contract audits, and capture-the-flag (CTF) challenges.
 Passionate about continuous learning, mentoring others, and solving real-world problems through secure decentralized technology.
 And also loves to learn about new technologies.